-The full text of the regulation is available here:
+The full text of the regulation is available here: The specific changes to the NYSE's late filer rule include:

 http://data.consilium.europa.eu/doc/document/ST-9941-2015-INIT/en/pdf

 On 15 June 2015, the European Commission also published the text of a further delegated regulation to amend Regulation (EC) No 1569/2007 establishing a mechanism for the determination of equivalence of accounting standards applied by third country issuers, in order to give countries that are still working to converge towards or adopt IFRS in their national systems more time.
 This further delegated regulation therefore extends the period for accepting relevant third country accounting standards until 31 March 2016.